Juanjcc101/vehicle-routing-problem-With-Stochastic-Demands/README.md

 # Vehicle Routing Problem With Stochastic Demands (VRPSD)

-Este repositorio contiene los archivos y el informe del proyecto realizado para la Práctica Investigativa I, donde se estudia y optimiza el problema de enrutamiento de vehículos con demandas estocásticas (VRPSD).
-El trabajo fue realizado por Juan José Castrillón y Juan Carlos Rivera, y se presenta en un formato detallado con la siguiente estructura:
+This repository contains the files and project report for the Research Practice I course, focusing on the Vehicle Routing Problem with Stochastic Demands (VRPSD).
+The project was carried out by Juan José Castrillón and Juan Carlos Rivera and is presented in a detailed format with the following structure:

-## Contenido del Repositorio
+## Repository Contents

-1. **Informe PDF**:
+1. **PDF Report**:
-    - `Presentacion_PI1.pdf`: Documento detallado con la introducción, definición del problema, metodología, resultados, y conclusiones.
+    - `Presentacion_PI1.pdf`: Detailed document including the introduction, problem definition, methodology, results, and conclusions.

-2. **Código Fuente**:
+2. **Source Code**:
-    - `vrpsd_grasp`: Implementación del algoritmo GRASP (Greedy Randomized Adaptive Search Procedure).
+    - `vrpsd_grasp`: Implementation of the GRASP (Greedy Randomized Adaptive Search Procedure) algorithm.
-    - `split_s`: Procedimiento Split-S para el problema de TSP.
+    - `split_s`: Split-S procedure for the TSP problem.
-    - `gurobi_partition`: Particionamiento de conjuntos utilizando Gurobi.
+    - `gurobi_partition`: Set partitioning using Gurobi.
-    - `capacity_simulation`: Simulación de restricciones de capacidad del vehículo.
+    - `capacity_simulation`: Simulation of vehicle capacity constraints.

-## Descripción del Proyecto
+## Project Description

-### Introducción
+### Introduction

-El objetivo del proyecto es optimizar las rutas de vehículos bajo incertidumbre en las demandas de los clientes.
-Para ello, se implementó un algoritmo comprensivo en Python que integra varias técnicas avanzadas: GRASP, Split-S y un modelo de particionamiento con Gurobi.
+The goal of the project is to optimize vehicle routes under uncertain customer demands.
+A comprehensive algorithm was implemented in Python, integrating advanced techniques such as GRASP, Split-S, and a partitioning model with Gurobi.

-### Definición del Problema
+### Problem Definition

-Se aborda un grafo no dirigido completo \(G = (V, E)\), donde \(V = \{0, 1, ..., n\}\) representa los nodos y \(E\) las aristas.
-Cada cliente \(i \in V \setminus \{0\}\) tiene una demanda estocástica \(\xi_i\), y los vehículos tienen una capacidad \(Q\).
-El objetivo es minimizar el costo total esperado, incluyendo costos de viaje y recargo, considerando acciones de recarga como volver al depósito o recibir asistencia de otro vehículo.
+The problem addresses a complete undirected graph \(G = (V, E)\), where \(V = \{0, 1, ..., n\}\) represents the nodes and \(E\) the edges.
+Each customer \(i \in V \setminus \{0\}\) has a stochastic demand \(\xi_i\), and vehicles have a capacity \(Q\).
+The objective is to minimize the expected total cost, including travel and overload costs, while considering recharge actions such as returning to the depot or receiving assistance from another vehicle.

-### Metodología
+### Methodology

-La metodología se compone de las siguientes fases:
+The methodology consists of the following phases:

-1. **Algoritmo Heurístico GRASP**: Construcción de una solución inicial y mejora mediante búsqueda local.
+1. **GRASP Heuristic Algorithm**: Construction of an initial solution and improvement through local search.
-2. **Procedimiento Split-S para TSP**: División de la solución TSP en sub-rutas basadas en el número de vehículos disponibles.
+2. **Split-S Procedure for TSP**: Division of the TSP solution into sub-routes based on the number of available vehicles.
-3. **Particionamiento de Conjuntos con Gurobi**: Optimización de la combinación de rutas para minimizar la distancia total recorrida.
+3. **Set Partitioning with Gurobi**: Optimization of route combinations to minimize the total distance traveled.
-4. **Simulación de Restricciones de Capacidad**: Simulación de la demanda utilizando una distribución normal y evaluación de dos enfoques: retorno al depósito y asistencia de vehículos cercanos.
+4. **Capacity Constraint Simulation**: Simulation of demands using a normal distribution and evaluation of two approaches: return to the depot and assistance from nearby vehicles.

-### Resultados
+### Results

-- **Instancia 1**: Comparación gráfica de las rutas y las distancias totales recorridas bajo diferentes simulaciones.
+- **Instance 1**: Graphical comparison of routes and total distances traveled under different simulations.
-- **Tabla Resumen**: Resumen de las distancias totales recorridas en tres instancias, mostrando la eficiencia de los enfoques implementados.
+- **Summary Table**: Summary of the total distances traveled across three instances, highlighting the efficiency of the implemented approaches.

-### Conclusiones y Futuras Investigaciones
+### Conclusions and Future Research

-- La simulación paralela mejora significativamente las soluciones.
+- Parallel simulation significantly improves solutions.
-- La asistencia de vehículos cercanos reduce la distancia total recorrida.
+- Assistance from nearby vehicles reduces the total distance traveled.
-- Contribuciones importantes en la optimización de rutas bajo demandas estocásticas.
+- Important contributions to route optimization under stochastic demands.
-- Propuestas para futuras investigaciones, incluyendo el impacto de diferentes distribuciones de demanda y la aplicación de técnicas de aprendizaje automático.
+- Proposals for future research include analyzing the impact of different demand distributions and applying machine learning techniques.

-## Referencias Bibliográficas
+## References

 1. Magdalene Marinaki, Andromachi Taxidou, and Yannis Marinakis.
 “A hybrid Dragonfly algorithm for the vehicle routing problem with stochastic demands”.
 In: Intelligent Systems with Applications 18 (2023), p.
 200225. doi: [https://doi.org/10.1016/j.iswa.2023.200225](https://doi.org/10.1016/j.iswa.2023.200225).
 2. Jorge E. Mendoza and Juan G. Villegas.
 “A multi-space sampling heuristic for the vehicle routing problem with stochastic demands”.
 In: Optimization Letters 7 (2013). doi: [https://link.springer.com/article/10.1007/s11590-012-0555-8](https://link.springer.com/article/10.1007/s11590-012-0555-8).
 3. Majid Salavati-Khoshghalb et al. “A hybrid recourse policy for the vehicle routing problem with stochastic demands”.
 In: EURO Journal on Transportation and Logistics 8.3 (2019), pp. 269–298. doi: [https://doi.org/10.1007/s13676-018-0126-y](https://doi.org/10.1007/s13676-018-0126-y).